wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.8.5 =
+* NEW: somaRequest class and soma_request_[*] dynamic action hook -- works much like wp_ajax_ hooks, but without the ajax.
+Triggered with the 'soma_request' query_var or as simple URL query params via $_GET.
+Very handy for export/download functions to fire without leaving current page!
+* NEW: somaFunctions::build_request_link() creates link to trigger soma_request_[*] action hook and pass along data (string or array)
+* all functionality of the old somaDownload class is now incorporated in an soma_request_legacy-download action hook (though the old "download" query var remains for backwards compatibility)

 = 1.8.4 =
-* NEW: api function soma_fetch_file() returns bunch of really handy info about an attachment's file
+* NEW: api function soma_fetch_file() returns bunch of really handy info about an attachment's file, including download link
 * swapped order of params on soma_select_number_generator() to make including 'zero' second

 = 1.8.3 =